every time i see this word, i think of a door that isn’t attached to a frame. that’s the image that i usually associate it with.

 I cold-emailed and cold-tweeted at people I find interesting, normally with no response, so I might be better at dealing at rejections now, however…

-I shared a very very brief correspondence with some people in Hollywood.
+I shared a brief correspondence with some people in Hollywood.

 I was rejected by the school in Germany where I’ll be studying in and spent two weeks in Japan checking my email inbox every day for a reply from my appeal.
 12 hours after landing home from Tokyo, I got accepted after making a 10 minutes phone call.
 I wish I could give credit to my persuading skills but the truth is, they misconverted my grades before.